dustinpfister/blog_posts/_posts/threejs-line.md

 layout: post
 categories: three.js
 id: 178
-updated: 2023-01-03 08:00:10
+updated: 2023-01-03 08:15:57
-version: 1.27
+version: 1.28
 ---

 When it comes to making a [threejs](https://threejs.org/) project it is typically the mesh object class that is used to create and add objects to a scene.
 However there are a few other options that can be used as a way to add content to a scene such as Points which can be used to just simply show the location of the points of a position attribute of buffer geometry, and then Lines.
 For this post I will be focusing more so on using Lines then as an alternative to using mesh objects as I have another post in which the main focus is on [points](/2018/05/12/threejs-points-material/).

 <!-- more -->

-There is only so much to write about with the [Line](https://threejs.org/docs/#api/en/objects/Line), and [LineSegments](https://threejs.org/docs/#api/en/objects/LineSegments) constructors in threejs, so to help keep this post from being to thin I will also be writing about LineLoop, Line3, and the Materials that can be used with Lines including the [LineBasicMatreial](https://threejs.org/docs/index.html#api/materials/LineBasicMaterial) and [LineDashedMaterial](https://threejs.org/docs/index.html#api/en/materials/LineDashedMaterial).
-There is also the Path constructor that can be used to make 2d shapes, making it similar to the 2d canvas drawing context.
+There is only so much to write about with the [Line](https://threejs.org/docs/#api/en/objects/Line), and [LineSegments](https://threejs.org/docs/#api/en/objects/LineSegments) constructors in threejs, so to help keep this post from being to thin I will also be writing about other closly realted topucs such as how to come up with the points in the first place, and the Materials that can be used with Lines.
+With lines I can not use any of the mesh object materials as such I must stick with the [LineBasicMatreial](https://threejs.org/docs/index.html#api/materials/LineBasicMaterial) and [LineDashedMaterial](https://threejs.org/docs/index.html#api/en/materials/LineDashedMaterial).

-So there is a great deal to know about when it comes to making lines in three.js for both 3d, and 2d actually.
-I say that because there is also drawing lines in a 2d canvas using the 2d drawing context, and then using that as a way to skin the faces of a geometry.
-However in this post I will be briefly covering the Line Constructor and topics closely related to that.
+<iframe class="youtube_video" src="https://www.youtube.com/embed/Cs5QXW0xldQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## What you should know before hand

-This is a post on just one little aspect of three.js which is a javaScript project that allows for doing things involving solid geometry.
+This is a post on just one little aspect of threejs which is a javaScript project that allows for doing things involving solid geometry.
 It is not a [getting started post on three.js](/2018/04/04/threejs-getting-started/), or any additional aspects of [javaScript in general](/2018/11/27/js-getting-started/) that are required in order to work with the library.
+So then I will not be covering any basic things that one should know before reading the rest of this post, however I do often use the opening sections of these posts to write about some things that are closely related to the main over all topic of the post.

+### Vector3 and buffer geometry position attributes

-You will want to know about the [Vector3 constructor](/2018/04/15/threejs-vector3/) as that is what is used to define points in 3d space in three.js.
-You should also be aware of [Materials](/2018/04/30/threejs-materials/), [Cameras](/2018/04/06/threejs-camera/), [Renderer's](/2018/11/24/threejs-webglrenderer/), and the [Scene Object](/2018/05/03/threejs-scene/) that are all needed to make a three.js project which are also basic things that you should know about before hand in a getting started type post.
+You will want to know about the [Vector3 constructor](/2018/04/15/threejs-vector3/) as that is what is used to define points in 3d space in threejs to begin with often.
+However when it really comes down to it what one will really want to learn about is the [position attribute of buffer geometry objects](/2021/06/07/threejs-buffer-geometry-attributes-position/) as this is what is used to define the paths of lines.

-<iframe class="youtube_video" src="https://www.youtube.com/embed/Cs5QXW0xldQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### A word On Materials when working with lines.

 If you are just making lines, and nothing that will compose a solid object or face, then it does not make sense to use a material that is designed to be used with something that is just a string of points in space.
-So if you aim to just draw some lines, and not something that will compose a solid object there are two special materials in three.js that are intended to be used with just lines.
+So if you aim to just draw some lines, and not something that will compose a solid object there are two special materials in threejs that are intended to be used with just lines.
 There materials are the LineBasicMaterial, and the LineDashedMaterial materials.

 ### Using the Dashed Line material